structuredscience/ProjectTemplate/README.md

 These folders are:

 - `custom/` custom code for the project
+- `data/` any data from the project that are included in the repository
+- `figures/` any figures from the project that are included in the repository
 - `notebooks/` Jupyter notebooks that do or illustrate parts of the project
 - `scripts/` scripts that run parts of the project
-- `figures/` any figures from the project that are included in the repository
-- `data/` any data from the project that are included in the repository

 In addition, the repository should include the following files:

-- A LICENSE file, indicating the LICENSE that the code is shared under
+- A `LICENSE` file, indicating which license the code is shared under
-- A requirements.txt file, listing out any dependencies
+- A `requirements.txt` file, listing out any dependencies

 ## README Outline